 Operator: Ladies and gentlemen, thank you for standing by.
-Welcome to the Target Corporation's Third Quarter Earnings Release Conference Call.
+Welcome to the Target Corporation Fourth Quarter Earnings Release Conference Call.
 During the presentation, all participants will be in a listen-only mode.
 Afterwards, we will invite you to participate in a question-and-answer session.
-As a reminder, this conference is being recorded Thursday, November 21, 2013.
+As a reminder, this conference is being recorded Wednesday, February 26, 2014.

 I would now like to turn the conference over to Mr. Gregg Steinhafel, Chairman, President and Chief Executive Officer.
-Please go ahead, sir.
+Please go ahead.

-Gregg W. Steinhafel - Chairman, President and CEO: Thank you.
-Good morning, and welcome to our 2013 third quarter earnings conference call.
+Gregg W. Steinhafel - Chairman, President and CEO: Good morning, and welcome to our 2013 fourth quarter earnings conference call.
 On the line with me today are Kathee Tesija, Executive Vice President of Merchandising; and John Mulligan, Executive Vice President and Chief Financial Officer.

-This morning, I'll provide a high level summary of our third quarter results and strategic priorities for the remainder of the year and Kathee will discuss category results, guest insights, and plans for the holiday season; and finally, John will provide more detail on our financial performance along with our financial outlook for the fourth quarter and the year.
+This morning, I'll provide a high level summary of our fourth quarter results and strategic priorities for the year ahead.
+Then Kathee will discuss category results, guest insights, and the holiday season.
+Finally, John will provide more detail on our financial performance along with our financial outlook for 2014.
 Following John's remarks, we'll open the phone lines for a question-and-answer session.

 As a reminder, we're joined on this conference call by investors and others who are listening to our comments via webcast.
 Following this conference call, John Hulbert and John Mulligan will be available throughout the day to answer any follow-up questions you may have.

-Also, as a reminder, any forward-looking statements that we make this morning are subject to risks and uncertainties, the most important of which are described in our SEC filings.
+Also, as a reminder, any forward-looking statements that we make this morning are subject to risks and uncertainties, the most important of which are described in the 8-K we filed this morning.

 Finally, in these remarks, we refer to adjusted earnings per share, which is a non-GAAP financial measure.
 A reconciliation to our GAAP results is included in this morning's press release posted on our Investor Relations website.